Tuition & Assistance

 We are pleased to offer four tuition payment plan options: annual, semi-annual, quarterly, and monthly.
 Selection of a payment plan is made upon acceptance on your Tuition Enrollment Contract.

-A discount is applied to all younger siblings of families with more than one child enrolled.
+A discount is applied to all younger siblings of families who have more than one child enrolled and are not receiving Tuition Assistance.

 The Tuition Insurance Plan, available for a modest cost, protects parents when a child is withdrawn or dismissed.